Backpacker goodbyes can be hard but we get used to them!

 It sounds funny, but us backpackers, no matter how independent we are, we still like to have company.
 We can get attached very quickly, especially with like-minded people, before you know it you could be best-friends, drinking partners, lovers, planning the rest of your trip and lives together.
 It’s not always like that but it can happen, (speaking from personal experience here).

 When we make these new friends, who see things the way we do, have the same thought process, want the same things as we do, it’s natural to bond.
 We grow attached but there is one thing that we forget.
-We came separately and in all likeliness will go our separate ways at one point.
+We came separately and in all likeliness will go our separate ways at one point and before you know it you’re saying your first backpacker goodbyes.

 The first is always the hardest